profsmith89/ctps/_sources/chap01.md

 Give yourself a high-five.
 You have learned a lot about writing scripts that a program can interpret and how it accomplishes this.

-**Reading more than one line, by duplicating commands.** I don't know about you, but if someone told me that they were going to read to me and then stopped reading after the first line, I'd be unhappy with them.
+## Reading more than one line

+I don't know about you, but if someone told me that they were going to read to me and then stopped reading after the first line, I'd be unhappy.
 How do we get our script to read the next line in our book?

 We saw earlier that multiple calls to the object representing my virtual finger in the file moves my virtual finger forward.
 So if we add another copy of the command `my_open_book.readline()` to the end of our script, we might read the next line and move our virtual finger to the third line.
 And if we want to see the line we just read, we should print again.
 Since our script is starting to get long, I'll also remove the comments we originally inserted.
 When your script looks like the following, hit that Run button.